Texiwill/aac-lib/base/README.md

 Email elh at astroarch dot com for assistance or if you want to add more items.

+Base 2.2.1, LinuxVSM, dCLI, vctui, and isolib tested against CentOS 7,8,9; Rocky 9, AlmaLinux 9, Fedora 39, Ubuntu 22.04.3

 ### Changelog
+2.2.1 Base - Support for AlmaLinux, Rocky

+1.1.3 LinuxVSM - Support for Rocky/AlmaLinux and better support for all other OSes

+1.0.3 dCLI - Updated for latest dCLI

+1.0.7 vctui - Updated for latest vctui

+1.0.1 isolib - Updated for only RedHat Family of OS

 1.1.2 LinuxVSM - Support for Ubuntu 22.04

 1.1.1 LinuxVSM - Support for Alpine